wgxcodersdc/organization/learning-resources/ruby-on-rails/rails_guide.md

 Your hardest challenge will be to learn the names of the structures you see in code examples.
 This is why it is helpful to work your way through a short introduction to Ruby.
 You’ll need to be able to recognize when you are looking at an array or a hash.
 You should recognize when you are looking at an iterator or the Ruby block syntax.
 Eventually, you’ll recognize more exotic Ruby formulations such as the lambda.
 It is okay if you can’t write a lambda function or even know when to use one; many Rails developers start work before learning Ruby thoroughly.

 ###How do I install Ruby?
+If you use the link below to install Rails, it will also install a recent version of Ruby.

 ###How do I install Rails?
 Rails used to be quite difficult to install but recent tools have made it a lot easier.
 On Macs you can use homebrew and RVM to install rails.
 Then install the Rails gem.
 On PCs railsinstaller makes it easy to install all the components.